MoonPoet/xaprb-src/content/blog/2014/unfixable-code.md

 PS: I remember seeing claims that if more than a small amount (10% or so, as I recall?) of a program's code needs to be modified, a rewrite from scratch will be a better outcome in less time.
-If you can find any sources for that claim, please leave them in the comments.